chankeith/fedexercise/README.md

-# Photo frontend development exercise - Image Viewer
+# Front-end development exercise - Image Viewer

 ### Task
-Build a browser based web application that fetches images and then displays those images from a publicly available API - either the [Metropolitan Museum of Art](https://metmuseum.github.io/) or [Nasa's account via the Flickr API](https://github.com/ibmfrontend/fedexercise/blob/master/API_DETAILS.md).
+Build a browser based web application that fetches images and then displays those images from a publicly available API - either the [Metropolitan Museum of Art](https://metmuseum.github.io/) or [Nasa's account via the Flickr API](API_DETAILS.md).
 You should use the technology that is expected from the position you are applying for and it's corresponding components from the [Carbon Design System](https://www.carbondesignsystem.com/developing/frameworks/react/).
 Include some basic test automation.

 ![Layout](assets/fedexercisewf.png)